THE RANA STORY

-Returning from living in Libya and Tunisia for 5 years, we both refused to ignore and forget the level of cruelty and neglect we had witnessed whilst living there.
-Even though both of us had previously volunteered at shelters in the UK and seen some awful things, the level of abuse towards animals across North Africa was on a whole new scale.
-We were also astounded by the lack of people and organisations helping in any way.
-In an area 8 times the size of the UK, there are just 3 shelters, bursting out of their flimsy fences... so on our return to the UK, we decided we wanted to do something and R.A.N.A: Rescue Animals of North Africa, was born!
+After living in Libya and Tunisia for 5 years, it was hard to ignore and forget the level of cruelty and neglect witnessed whilst living there.
+Whilst volunteering at shelters in the UK some awful things had been seen, but the level of abuse towards animals across North Africa was on a whole new scale.
+There was a distinct lack of people and organisations helping in any way.
+In an area 8 times the size of the UK, there are just 3 shelters, bursting out of their flimsy fences... so on returning to the UK in 2013, RANA: Rescue Animals of North Africa, was born!

 It has not been easy!
 Dealing with Tunisian logistics whilst being in the UK, becoming familiar with endless (ever changing) import paperwork and having to prioritise who we can save, when there are no foster carers available or availability in the shelters.

-R.A.N.A does not have it's own shelter and relies solely on people coming forward to foster.
+RANA does not have it's own shelter and relies solely on people coming forward to volunteer & foster.
 Foster parents are integral to our whole set up, so as well as changing the life of the animal coming in to foster, another one can be saved from the streets.

-We remain excited about what the future can hold for R.A.N.A and the rescued animals across North Africa and aspire for a response similar to that in Romania, people 'knowing', means people 'doing', people 'helping', people 'saving'... so please share, like, retweet, tell your friends about the animals in North Africa and come and say Hello at our stalls, we need your help to make change happen.
+We remain excited about what the future can hold for RANA and are blown away by how far we have come so far.
+We aspire for a response similar to that in Romania, people 'knowing', means people 'doing', people 'helping', people 'saving'... so please share, like, retweet, tell your friends about the animals in North Africa and come and say Hello at our stalls, follow us on social media, we need your help to make change happen.